Fulvenes: Preparation

-Thiele is credited with discovering this reaction.
+Johannes Thiele is credited with discovering this reaction.

 Modern synthesis of fulvenes employ buffer systems.

+Properties

+The cross-conjugation generally destabilizes the exocyclic double bond, as (per Hückel's rules) polarization of the π electrons would lead to an aromatic ring ion.
+Consequently, fulvenes add nucleo- and electrophiles easily.
+They also have a small HOMO-LUMO gap, typically leading to the eponymous visible coloration ("fulvus" is Latin for "yellow").

 Ligand in organometallic chemistry

 Fulvenes are common ligands and ligand precursors in organometallic chemistry.
 2,3,4,5-Tetramethylfulvene, abbreviated Me4Fv, results from the deprotonation of cationic pentamethylcyclopentadienyl complexes.
 Some Me4Fv complexes are called tuck-in complexes.